LiveHelperChat/lhc_messenger/README.md

 # Live Helper Chat

-A messenger app for livehelper chat
+A messenger app for Live Helper Chat

-This is the source code for Messenger for livehelperchat.
+This is the source code for Messenger for Live Helper Chat.

 ## Download Apks:
 https://github.com/LiveHelperChat/lhc_messenger/tree/master/apk